common-workflow-language/common-workflow-language/specification/tool-description.md

 schema.
 The output schema includes *adapter* sections which describe how to capture the tool output, or propagate values from input to output.

+# Execution

+The first item in the [tool command line](#command-line-adapter) must be a file with the POSIX execute bit set.
+If it is an absolute path, execute the specified file.
+If there is no path separator, search $PATH in the runtime environment for the executable.
+Relative paths are not permitted.

+The "TMPDIR" environment variable should be set in the tool's environment to the designated temporary directory (scratch space).
+Any files written to that location should be deleted when the tool execution completes.

+Output files produced by tool execution must be written to the designated output directory.
+The designated output directory is empty when execution starts (see TODO).
+The current working directory when tool execution starts shall be the designated output directory.

 ## Assumptions and restrictions

 1. Tools run in a POSIX environment.